Heisenberg60000/Langgraph-and-Panel-App/README.md

 # Langgraph-and-Panel-App
 Panel App with Agents.
 Create Science Problem, Translate and generate Latex File The notebook has three parts which are documented below.
+### Part 1: Workflow Creation with Math Agent
-## Part 1: Math Agent uses  Langgraph to generate a workflow where first a Math Problem s generated and then solved with help of Wolfram Tool.
+The Math Agent leverages LangGraph to generate a comprehensive workflow.
+In this process, a math problem is first created and then solved using the Wolfram tool, ensuring accurate and efficient problem-solving.

+### Part 2: Math Creator Initialization and Execution
-## Part 2: Math Creator to initialize and Run the agent.
-Opitional: The generated problem and solution can be translated and output into a Latex file.
+The Math Creator initializes and runs the Math Agent, providing a streamlined way to generate and solve problems.
+Optionally, the generated problem and solution can be translated and saved into a LaTeX file for professional formatting and presentation.

-## Part 3: Panel App to incorporate everything into an app.
+### Part 3: Integrated Panel in Math App
+The Math App features an integrated panel that consolidates all essential tools and functions into a single, user-friendly interface, allowing users to seamlessly access and utilize all app features.

 # Math Agent: Automated Math Problem Generation and Solution Workflow